Survivor: Caramoan: Contestants

 The contestants included 10 new players, the "Fans", and 10 former players, the "Favorites", from six previous seasons returning for their second chance at the game.
 The Favorites include Erik Reichenbach, a "Fan" from the original "Fans vs. Favorites" season, Survivor: Micronesia.
 Notable "Fan" contestants from this season include future professional stock car racing driver Julia Landauer; and former Miss Missouri USA Hope Driskill, who placed in the top 16 at Miss USA 2011.

 Similar to Russell Hantz during Survivor: Heroes vs. Villains, the Favorites did not have an opportunity to see Malcolm's game-play in Survivor: Philippines, due to Philippines and this season being filmed back to back.
-The two premerge tribes were "Bikal" and "Gota", named for towns in the Caramoan Islands.
+The two premerge tribes were "Bikal" and "Gota" (or more accurately "Gata" for the barangay or barrio), named after two of the barangays or barrios (villages, districts, or wards) in the town or municipality of Caramoan, which the latter includes the Caramoan Islands, or named after the Gota Village Resort and/or Gota Beach, in the case of "Gota" instead of "Gata".
 The merged tribe was known as "Enil Edam", which contestant Malcolm Freberg named after his mother ("Enil Edam" is the name Madeline spelled backwards).

 Future appearances

 Andrea Boehlke and Malcolm Freberg returned as contestants for their third season in Survivor: Game Changers.
-John Cochran also made a special appearance in the season's fifth episode, where he gave advice to a contestant who was exiled.
+John Cochran also made a special appearance in that season's fifth episode, where he gave advice to a contestant who was exiled.

-Outside of Survivor, Brenda Lowe appeared as one of the 26 models for Howie Mandel's show Deal or No Deal.
-Corinne Kaplan competed in The Amazing Race 31 with two-time Survivor castaway Eliza Orlins.
-Malcolm Freberg competed on the 2022 USA Network reality competition series, Snake in the Grass.
+Outside of Survivor, Corinne Kaplan competed in The Amazing Race 31 with two-time Survivor castaway Eliza Orlins.
+Freberg competed on the 2022 USA Network reality competition series, Snake in the Grass.